2004 Australian Open – Women's singles

-Justine Henin-Hardenne defeated compatriot and rival Kim Clijsters in the final, 6–3, 4–6, 6–3 to win the women's singles tennis title at the 2004 Australian Open.
-It was her third major title, each time defeating Clijsters in the final (after her victory at the 2003 French and US Opens).
+Justine Henin-Hardenne defeated Kim Clijsters in the final, 6–3, 4–6, 6–3 to win the women's singles tennis title at the 2004 Australian Open.
+It was her third major title, each time defeating Clijsters in the final (after her victories at the 2003 French and US Opens).
 Clijsters would eventually win the title seven years later.

 Serena Williams was the reigning champion, but did not participate this year due to a left knee injury.

 Fabiola Zuluaga became the first Colombian to reach a major semifinal.